QubesOS/qubes-doc/user/security-in-qubes/split-gpg.md

 This will no longer work.
 If you have the parameter set in ~/.bash_profile you *must* update your configuration.

-Please be aware of the caveat regarding passphrase-protected keys in the [Current limitations][current-limitations] section.
+Please be aware of the caveat regarding passphrase-protected keys in the [Current limitations](#current-limitations) section.

 ### Configuring the client apps to use Split GPG backend